paintception/Deep-Quality-Value-DQV-Learning-/README.md

   * The directory `./models/` contains the weights of the Value and Quality networks which have obtained the results that are reported in the paper.
 If you aim to test one of these pre-trained networks you can run the `./models/DQV_Trained.py` script.
 Be sure to use the weights that match the appropriate Open-Ai environment.

   * If you aim to train a model from scratch, or adapt DQV on a different DRL problem, you can find the code for training the agents in `./train/`.
 The `.train_job.sh` script allows you to choose which Open-Ai environment you want to train your agents on, and which exploration strategy to follow.
 So far the code only supports e-greedy and Maxwell-Boltzman exploration.
 The script will call `DQV_learning.py` which is the code that has been used to train the networks that are present in `./models/`, and that matches with what is reported in the paper.

-Training i.e. on the game Pong lasts ≈ 8 hours on a GTX 1080 GPU machine and the environment should be solved in ≈ 400 episodes.
+ Training i.e. on the game Pong lasts ≈ 24 hours on a GTX 1080 GPU machine, the OpenAi agent should be defeated after ≈ 400 episodes (≈ 8 hours of training), whereas the environment should be fully solved in ≈ 600 episodes, with DQV obtaining a reward of ≈ 21.